International Conference on

 Submissions in both categories must contain original research that has not been previously published, nor is concurrently submitted for publication.
 Any partial overlap with published or concurrently submitted papers must be clearly indicated.
 If experimental results are reported, authors are strongly encouraged to provide the reviewers access to their data at submission time, so that results can be independently verified.
 The review process is single blind.

-Continuing the tradition of the previous years, FMCAD 2019 is hosting a Student Forum that provides a platform for undergraduate and graduate students to introduce their research to the wider Formal Methods community, and solicit feedback.
+Continuing the tradition of the previous years, FMCAD 2020 is hosting a Student Forum that provides a platform for graduate students at any career stage to introduce their research to the wider Formal Methods community, and solicit feedback.

 Submissions for the event must be short reports describing research ideas or ongoing work that the student is currently pursuing, and must be within the scope of FMCAD.
 Work, part of which has been previously published, will be considered; the novel aspect to be addressed in future work must be clearly described in such cases.
 All submissions will be reviewed by a select group of FMCAD program committee members.